Devastations of Osorio: French occupation of the uninhabited west of the island

 "... hundreds of thousands of cattle and pigs roamed through rich grasslands and forests crisscrossed by crystal-clear rivers.
 This was the western part of Hispaniola."

 The French occupation of the unpopulated western part of Hispaniola began with a group of English and French adventurers who had previously settled on the island of Saint Christopher under the leadership of the English explorer Thomas Warner and the French privateer Pierre Belain d'Esnambuc.
 By 1620, all the Caribbean islands were still Spanish territories, including Saint Christopher.

 In 1629, a fleet of Spanish warships commanded by Fadrique de Toledo was sent to the island to destroy the Anglo-French adventurers occupying it.
 The Spanish attack was devastating; many of these adventurers were captured or killed.
 Others managed to save their lives by escaping to other parts of the Antilles.

 Thus, this first group of Anglo-French fugitives ended up in the abandoned western part of Hispaniola in 1630, first making landfall on the mainland on Tortuga Island.
-Days later, they crossed to the northwest coast of Santo Domingo Island (known among them as Grand Terre or Grande Ile) and there they discovered astonishing numbers of wild cattle—cows, pigs, horses, and mules—grazing in areas where not a single person was living.
+Days later, they crossed to the northwest coast of Santo Domingo Island (known among them as Grand Terre or Grande Ile) and there they discovered astonishing numbers of wild livestock — cows, pigs, horses, and mules — grazing in areas where not a single person was living.

 They decided to settle on Tortuga, as the island's topography made it a natural fortress.

 The invaders organized themselves into "classes" based on their activities: